Cricketer Graham Thorpe ‘spiralled into depression’ after job loss, inquest told

 While on tour in Australia, there was an “incident involving a video that was taken that had adverse publicity”.

-Mr Thorpe shared a video with some friends which was leaked, and the incident was “blown out of all proportion”, leaving Mr Thorpe “distraught”, Mrs Thorpe’s statement added.
+Thorpe shared a video with some friends which was leaked, and the incident was “blown out of all proportion”, leaving Thorpe “distraught”, Amanda Thorpe’s statement added.

 According to reports at the time, the video, filmed after a dismal Ashes series which England lost 4-0, showed Tasmanian police breaking up a drinking session involving both England and Australia players.